marioyordanoff/cursor_prd_example/README.md

 # Documentation Folder Overview

-This folder contains all the essential documentation to start a project inn Cursor.
+This folder contains all the essential documentation to start a project in Cursor.

 Each file serves a specific purpose in detailing various aspects of the project, from high-level vision to detailed implementation guidelines.